Michael John Kinnunen

 - Born April 1, 1958 in Seattle, WA USA

-Mike Kinnunen, a pitcher for the Twins and Orioles in the 1980s, holds the major league record for most pitching appearances without a decision of any kind (win, loss or save).
+Mike Kinnunen, a pitcher for the Minnesota Twins and Baltimore Orioles in the 1980s, holds the major league record for most pitching appearances without a decision of any kind (win, loss or save).
 He appeared in 48 games in his career, spanning 51 2/3 innings.
 His 51 2/3 IP places him 3rd on the all-time list of innings pitched without a decision, behind Don Rowe (54 2/3) and Tom Qualters (52 2/3).